aitos-io/BoAT-X-Framework/docs/en-us/BoAT_System_Requirements_en.md

 ## Part 1 Storage Requirements

-For Ethereum/PlatONE/FISCO BCOS, the storage requirements of the BoAT Framework (C language version) itself are:
+To enable Ethereum/PlatONE/FISCO BCOS capabilities, the storage requirements of the C-language BoAT Framework (excluding static or shared dependent libraries such as the C library) are:
 - Flash (code and read-only data): about 210kB
 - Flash (non-volatile RW data): hundreds of bytes
 - RAM (global variables, heap, stack): about 10kB

-For HyperLedger Fabric, the storage requirements of the BoAT Framework (C language version) itself are:
+To enable HyperLedger Fabric capability, the storage requirements of the C-language BoAT Framework (excluding static or shared dependent libraries such as the C library) are:
 - Flash (code and read-only data): about 520kB
 - Flash (non-volatile RW data): thousands of bytes
 - RAM (global variables, heap, stack): about 30kB